The PHANTACEA Mythos- The Winter 2004/5 Collection of Character Likenesses - |

 Cel-Spook: In death, as in life, the Celestial SuperiorEven though I didn't start writing it until the mid-90s, I consider 'The Moloch Manoeuvres' to be the first novel in the PHANTACEA Mythos.
 Here's an abridged version of how it began:

 The year was 1895.
 The little girl's name was Celestine D'Angelo.
 Less than a decade later she was on the Inner Earth of Sedon's Head, had acquired a new name, Celeste Mannering, and a first born daughter, Pandora Mannering.
 This Pandora was the product of generations of genetic manipulations on the part of the Witches of Weir.
 Witch-which of course meant so was Celestine-Celeste, Her having her, shortly after the latter-her's birth, was the main reason the former-her became the Celestial Superior.
 Pandora was bred to bear triplet daughters, incarnations of the Trigregos Sisters.
 Instead her firstborn was a boy, Saladin Devason.
 Consequently the Celestial Superior was forced to call the Simultaneous Summonings of 1920 (5920 on the Hidden Headworld).
 Hence the Summoning Children who dominate so much of the goings-on in the PHANTACEA Mythos.
 Too bad, since she was killed in 1923, the Celestial Superior didn't live to see them to grow up.
 Death hasn't particularly slowed her down, though.
 Which-witch is why she's known as Cel-Spook throughout the 1938 story sequences.
-As for why she's also known as the Horny Ghost, hey, that's why you read them! |
+As for why she's also known as the Horny Ghost, hey, that's why you read them!
+Top of Page |

 ||